 How do I request an LADBS inspection?

-Through iRFIS (the LADBS online portal) or by calling 311 and using the AIRS IVR phone system.
-Both require your 15-digit permit number and 7-digit confirmation number.
-Requests must be in before 3 PM the day before.
+Two ways you already know: iRFIS (the LADBS web portal) or 311/AIRS by phone.
+Both need your 15-digit permit number and 7-digit confirmation number.
+Everything has to be in before 3 PM the day before.
+InspectPilot handles both channels for you automatically.

 What is the 3 PM LADBS deadline?

 LADBS requires all inspection requests by 3 PM the business day before the inspection.
-Requests after 3 PM roll to the following day.
+Submit at 3:01 PM and it rolls to the following day — that's another day your plumber sits idle.
 You can schedule up to 3 business days in advance.

 What is LADBS iRFIS?

-iRFIS (Inspection Request and Field Inspection System) is LADBS's online portal for requesting building inspections.
-It's available 24/7 but the 3 PM cutoff still applies for next-day scheduling.
+iRFIS (Inspection Request and Field Inspection System) is the LADBS online portal for requesting inspections.
+It's available 24/7 but the 3 PM cutoff still applies.
+If you've pulled a permit in LA, you've used it.

 Can I automate LADBS inspection requests?